 xcrun -sdk iphoneos clang -arch arm64 ./resources/restored_external.c -o ./mnt/usr/local/bin/restored_external

-rsync --ignore-existing -ahuK ./rd_skel/ ./mnt/
+- Apply our modificationsrsync --ignore-existing -ahuK ./rd_skel/ ./mnt/

-- Sign and pack the ramdisk
+- Sign and pack the ramdiskhdiutil unmount ./mnt/

 rmdir ./mnt/